 This photo below shows the bench hooks in use.
 Please note this is my demonstration model, which has the rabbet on both sides for both right and left handed users.

 They are left unfinished, which is preferred by most users.
 Over all length is between 11 1/2″ and 12″, depending on the raw material.
 (Wood is often sold in an even foot length.)
-Width of the wider hook is 3″, and the narrower is 2 1/2″ Thickness between the hooks is approximately 1/2″, with approx 1/2″ high hooks.
-Price is $50 plus shipping, and are sold as a pair.
+Width of the wider hook is 3″, and the narrower is 2 1/2″ Thickness between the hooks is approximately 1/2″, with approx. 1/2″ high hooks.
+Price is $55, plus shipping, for the pair.